All Episodes

 Hey, Rash, it's Neil.

-Um I listen, I saw on the Drudge headline that uh the Bushes aren't gonna endorse Trump, and it finally dawned on me that there's a growing list of people not endorsing or supporting Trump uh that have already been branded and vilified by Democrats as right wingers that are wrong for the country.
+Listen, I saw in the Drudge headline that the Bushes aren't going to endorse Trump, and it finally dawned on me that there's a growing list of people not endorsing or supporting Trump that have already been branded and vilified by Democrats as right-wingers that are wrong to the country.

-So I actually believe this is the best thing to have in Trump in a national election because there's possibly millions of independent voters and maybe even moderate Democrats who will now be more comfortable supporting Trump because these anti-Trump Republicans have distanced themselves.
+So I actually believe this is the best thing to happen to Trump in a national election because there's possibly millions of independent voters and maybe even moderate Democrats who will now be more comfortable supporting Trump because these anti-Trump Republicans have distanced themselves.

 I need, I guess, some more powerful glasses here.